fuseumass/dashboard/README.md

 ## Projects, Prizes & Judging
 Devpost is great.
 But sometimes right before submission it can seem like their servers are just a rasberry pi cluster in your old college roommate's closet...

 Worry not, we've got it all built right in.
 You just add the prizes you're offering via our GUI.
 The participants can then submit their projects and choose what prizes they want.
 And our platform does the rest.
-Assigning table numbers? ✅ Automagically printing out rubrics with their info filled in? ✅ Making sure the hacks tha need power outlets can get them? ✅
+Assigning table numbers? ✅ Automagically printing out rubrics with their info filled in? ✅ Making sure the hacks that need power outlets can get them? ✅

 You get the idea...